goesq/goesq/README.md

-# Olá, eu sou o Victor Goes 👋👨🏻‍💻
+# Hi, I'm Victor Goes 👋👨🏻‍💻

-### Sobre Mim
+### About Me
-Sou um estudante de análise e desenvolvimento de sistemas com interesse em aprender e me desenvolver dentro da área de progração.
+I'm a systems analysis and development student interested in learning and developing myself in the programming area.

-### Habilidades
+### Connect With Me
-- Linguagens: [JavaScript, Python, HTML, CSS, Dart, TypeScript]
-- Frameworks: [Node.js, Boostrap, Vue.js, Chart.js, Next,js, Flutter]
-- Ferramentas: [Git, Pycharm, Visual Studio Code]

-### Conecte-se Comigo
-- [LinkedIn](www.linkedin.com/in/victorgoes7) (caso de erro: linkedin.com/in/victorgoes7)
+- [LinkedIn](www.linkedin.com/in/victorgoes7) (in case of error: linkedin.com/in/victorgoes7)